dustinnoe/wireshark-lesson/1/LessonPlan.md

 * Welcome the students to their first real dive into network packet analysis and explain that packet analysis is key to many cybersecurity functions to include malware analysis, threat hunting, and network defense.

-* Use the slides to guide your discusion.
+* Use the slides to guide your discussion.

 * Explain why packet analysis is important.
-Explain that a packet capture is an exact replica of network traffic just as it traveled accross the wire and into the device's interface.
+Explain that a packet capture is an exact replica of network traffic just as it traveled across the wire and into the device's interface.
 This is key for things like troubleshooting a connection problem, discovering the source of an attack, recovering passwords or other sensitive data that is not properly protected, and forensic analysis in some computer crimes.

 * Explain what WireShark is.
 Be sure to emphasize that it is NOT just a packet capture tool.
 It is a complete packet analysis package.
 Take a moment to describe each of the features listed on the slide.
 Highlight how well WireShark is with displaying detailed protocol information.

 * Describe the process by which a network packet arrives at a computer.
 Be sure to explain that a network interface is a point of connection to the network.
-If the network trusts the system (e.g. it isn't blocked by a firewall), it will communicate with it using the protcols that govern computer communication (Ethernet,TCP,UDP,DNS,etc.).
+If the network trusts the system (e.g. it isn't blocked by a firewall), it will communicate with it using the protocols that govern computer communication (Ethernet,TCP,UDP,DNS,etc.).

 * Take a moment to describe how to select one or more interfaces to capture on in WireShark.
 Describe how some systems will have many interfaces, but with a little thought it's easy to determine which to select.

 * One of WireShark's most powerful and useful features is filtering.
-Ensure you explain this to students and reiterate that it is key to successfull packet analysis with WireShark.
+Ensure you explain this to students and reiterate that it is key to successful packet analysis with WireShark.
 Detail how capture filters work to only capture desired packets and display filters are used to "hide" collected packets once they have already been captured.
 If you have some powerful filters that have served you well, now is the time to share them.
 If you have students in the classroom that have used Wireshark extensively, ask them to share their favorite filters.

 * Take a moment to walk students through the main WireShark window.
 Briefly explain each section.
 There's no need to go into great detail at this time, but for the guided practice students need to know the names of the areas in the main window.